ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 ### Browser builds

-The browser builds are a great way to use CKEditor 5 if you do not use a module bundler.
+The browser builds are a great way to use CKEditor&nbsp;5 if you do not use a module bundler.
 The browser builds are available as JavaScript modules and can be loaded directly in the browser using the `<script type="module">` tag.

 Here's the same setup as above, but using the browser builds: